On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Nonlinear Market Microstructure Noise Models

 \section{Nonlinear Market Microstructure Noise Models}

-In most existing market microstructure models the efficient log-price is assumed to be corrupted by additive stationary noise (A\"{i}t-Sahalia et al. 2005; Zhang et al. 2005; Bandi and Russell 2006; Hansen and Lunde 2006; Barndorff-Nielsen et al. 2008).
+In most existing market microstructure models the efficient log-price is assumed to be corrupted by additive stationary noise (cf. A\"{i}t-Sahalia et al. 2005; Zhang et al. 2005; Bandi and Russell 2006; Hansen and Lunde 2006; Barndorff-Nielsen et al. 2008).
 The noise variables are typically independent of the efficient log-price process.
+The setting allows for weak (even nonparametric) assumptions on the noise and fairly general theoretical results of the estimators.
 The major weakness of these models is that they cannot reproduce the discreteness of transaction prices.
-More adequate models which incorporate rounding noise have also been considered (Ball 1988; Large 2007; Li and Mykland 2007; Robert and Rosenbaum 2008; Rosenbaum 2009).
+More adequate models which incorporate rounding noise have also been considered (Ball 1988; Delattre and Jacod 1997; Large 2007; Li and Mykland 2007; Robert and Rosenbaum 2008; Rosenbaum 2009).
 Popular models are based on additive noise followed by rounding according to the smallest tick size as in (\ref{alternat:msnmodel}).
-We discuss these models in relation to our model below.
-Rounding observation noise is also an issue in many other fields such as engineering.
-An example are roundoff errors due to the word-length restriction which have also been discussed within state-space models (c.f.
-Hinamoto et al. 2003; Renfors 1983).
+At the end of Section~\ref{ch:msn:ssmEMalg:pf} we discuss how these models can be used in the framework of our paper.
+Hansen and Horel (2009) use a Markov chain model for the filtering of discretized prizes and consider realized volatility estimates based on the filtered series.

-Our model is based on the idea that the observed price is obtained from the unknown efficient price by means of a generalized rounding function as in (\ref{rounding:obsequation}).
-This rounding may be time-inhomogeneous and done in different ways - examples are rounding to the nearest cent, rounding to the closest liquid level of an order book (cf. Example 2 below), rounding to the quotes created by a market maker (cf. Example 3) or to some levels estimated from previous observations $Y_{t_{1:j-1}}$ (cf. Example 4).
-In general these levels are created from additional exogeneous information or in an unspecified way from previous observations $y_{t_{1:j-1}}$ (e.g. the levels in an order book).
+As already described in (\ref{rounding:obsequation}) the observed price in our model is obtained from the unknown efficient price by application of the generalized rounding function $g_{t_j}$ which may be deterministic or stochastic - examples are simple deterministic and stochastic rounding (Example 1 below), rounding to the closest liquid bid or ask levels of an order book (Example 2), rounding to the quotes created by a market maker (Example 3) or to some levels estimated from previous observations $Y_{t_{1:j-1}}$ (Example 4) where $g_{t_j}$ depends in a complicated way on past observations.
+In general the rounding levels are created from additional exogenous information or from previous observations $y_{t_{1:j-1}}$ (e.g. the levels in an order book).
 In most cases we assume that (conditional on $y_{t_{1:j-1}}$) these levels are known.
-Example 4 is an example where such exogeneous information is unavailable and the levels are estimated.
+Example 4 is an example where such exogenous information is unavailable and the levels are estimated.
+Examples 1-4 do not contain unknown parameters (although this is not mandatory - cf. (\ref{alternat:msnmodel}) which depends on $\sigma_{U}^{2}$).

 \textbf{Model assumption 1 (observation equation / microstructure noise model):}